Fidelity Active Trader Pro vs Thinkorswim in 2026

 Trading Platforms

-Fidelity has three platforms: its website, a mobile app, and the downloadable Active Trader Pro desktop platform.
-Charles Schwab has five: the classic website, a standard mobile app, and three versions of thinkorswim—web, mobile, and desktop.
+Fidelity has 3 different trading platforms which are its website, mobile app, and Active Trader Pro downloadable desktop platform.
+Charles Schwab has 5 different trading platforms which are its classic website, standard mobile app, and 3 different variations of thinkorswim including web, mobile, and desktop.

 fidelity vs thinkorswim